apricot-lang/apricot/README.md

 $ bundle
 ```

-You're all set now.
-Run the tests with `rake` and run the bleeding edge REPL
+You're all set.
+Run the tests with `rake` and run the bleeding edge REPL with
-with `ruby -Ilib bin/apricot`.
-Similarily, use `irb -Ilib -rapricot` for an
+`ruby -Ilib bin/apricot`.
+Similarily, use `irb -Ilib -rapricot` for an IRB
-IRB session with Apricot loaded.
+session with Apricot loaded.

 ## Contact / Bug Reports
-If you have any questions don't hesistate to visit us in `#apricot` on
+If you have any questions don't hesitate to visit us in `#apricot` on
 [freenode](http://freenode.net/) or drop one of us an email.
 And we'd really
 appreciate it if you opened bug reports on the GitHub [issue
 tracker](https://github.com/programble/apricot/issues)!